A New Era of Reporting

-And so, the Navarro County Gazette was created, a locally owned and operated site for the community and those who would like to know more about our area.
+And so, the Navarro County Gazette was created.
+Founded in 2020, the Gazette is a locally owned and operated site for the community and those who would like to know more about our area.

 The Gazette writes about the elements that make up Corsicana and its outlying areas, with a primary focus on the positive aspects, but as need requires, we will give the necessary attention to addressing more challenging and difficult elements of the public in an open minded manner.
 We will explore each topic with honesty, legitimacy, equality, and transparency.
 If a story misses the intended mark, we will update with the necessary information once verified.

 The Gazette writes its articles with fairness in mind, whether positive or negative.
 We treat each article as though the subject is sitting in front of us, and as we would address them in person.
 We ask the same from our reader feedback, and we will enforce that principle.